dnsimple/dnsimple-support/content/articles/account-invoice-history.md

 A `dunned` invoice will automatically be retried once per week for three weeks.
 You can manually [retry the payment](#retrying) any time.
 We'll notify you via email on every attempt.

 <warning>
-If we're unable to collect the payment after a certain period of time, your account will be cancelled.
-All the domains within the account will stop resolving immediately.
+If we're unable to collect the payment after three weeks, your [account will be canceled](/articles/what-happens-if-i-stop-paying/). **All domains within the account will stop resolving immediately**.
 </warning>

 ### `refunded` {#invoice-state-refunded}

-The payment for this invoice was collected, and the payment was returned.
+The payment for this invoice was collected and then returned.
 When this happens, we mark the corresponding invoice as `refunded`.

-### `cancelled` {#invoice-state-cancelled}
+### `canceled` {#invoice-state-canceled}

-An invoice in the `cancelled` state means you no longer have to pay it.
+An invoice in the `canceled` state means you no longer have to pay it.

 ## Retrying failed payments {#retrying}